MiguelRoldao/DDJ_Boombs/README.md

 7. Any bomb within the explosion radius of another bomb will explode as well (reduce timer to 0.1s).

 **Need improvement:**
-1. All implemented features seem fully functional.
+1. enemies bounce() should be an explosion, for compatibility with other nodes apart from player.
+2. Lives should be local to the player (What happens to the lives when on a menu, or title screen?)
+3. Checkpoints dont work as checpoints yet

 **Features to add:**
-1. BOMBS:
-* Player can only throw two bombs.
-One for each mouse button
-* Instead of needing to click on the bomb for it to explode.
-A second click on the mouse button of the bomb detonates it.
-2. Enemies
+1. Enemies
 * Enemy type 1 - Blobs - They just crawl around and if you collapse with them on the side you die, the way to kill them is by landing on top of them
                          They have different behaviour based on their color (purple ones ignore cliffs, blue ones don't)
-3. An actual plot - minor
+2. An actual plot - minor
-4. Goal - minor
+3. Goal - minor
-5. Obstacles: switches, doors, moving platforms, ...
+4. Obstacles: switches, doors, moving platforms, ...

 **Credits**
 1. Tilesets: